95348953489345893524897/pvprepo/information/movement.md

 - List later

 Caveats:
+- Using the Precision tool is basically required in order to prevent the prop from getting removed by [crazy physics](https://github.com/Kefta/gs_crazyphysics).
 - The Jeep must not be touching any player or NPC.
 If either touch the jeep, the collisions are reset and the glitched state stops.
 - The noclip state isn't very controllable and requires a lot of air strafing.
 The direction you go in is heavily determined by your direction when you touched the prop.